1841 OC-3

 Reverse 1840 A

-Reverse 1840 A features minor die markers that will be visible on mid- to high-grade examples with reasonable magnification.
-The following photo shows the markers, extensions of the vertical lines both above and below.
+Reverse 1840 A is transitional, first used in the 1840 OC-1 die marriage.
+Minor die markers are visible on mid- to high-grade examples.
+The following photo shows these markers, extensions of the vertical shield lines above and below.

 Reverse 1840 A die markers